22ishaq/quant-model-/README.md

 Absolute Return vs. Risk-Adjusted Return: The active strategy (blue line) may not always end up with a higher final dollar amount than the benchmark (gray line).
 However, quantitative models are often designed to minimize severe drawdowns (risk) rather than solely maximizing raw profit.

+## Added Risk Metrics
+To better to evaluate the performance of the model and trading strategy, I added risk metrics to the backtesting pipeline.
+These help ensure measurement of profitability and also the risk and volatility of the strategy.

+# Where the changes were made
+The calculations were implemented inside the run_backtest() function src/backtester.py, in which this is where the equity curve of the strategy is generated, making it the correct place to compute the performance statistics.

+# Metric Added: Strategy returns
+Daily percentage returns were calculated from the equity curve. df["Strategy_Returns"] = df["Equity_Curve"].pct_change() This measures how much the portfolio value changes from one trading day to the next.

+# Metric Added: Benchmark Returns
+Returns for the buy-and-hold benchmark were also calculated for comparison. df["Benchmark_Returns"] = df["Buy_Hold_Curve"].pct_change() This allows the strategy performance to be compared against a passive investment.

+# Metric Added: Running Equity Peak
+To calculate drawdowns, the running maximum of the equity curve was computed. df["Equity_Peak"] = df["Equity_Curve"].cummax()
+This tracks the highest portfolio value reached up to each point in time.

+# Metric Added: Drawdown
+Drawdown measures how far the portfolio falls from its peak value.
+A negative value represents a loss relative to the previous peak. df["Drawdown"] = (df["Equity_Curve"] - df["Equity_Peak"]) / df["Equity_Peak"]

+# Metric Added: Maximum Drawdown
+Maximum drawdown is the largest peak-to-trough decline during the backtest. max_drawdown = df["Drawdown"].min()
+This is an important risk metric because it is used to evaluate how much capital the strategy could lose during adverse market conditions.

+# Metric Added: Annualized Volatility
+Volatility was calculated using the standard deviation of daily returns and annualized assuming 252 trading days per year. volatility = df["Strategy_Returns"].std() * (252 ** 0.5) The measures the variability of returns and indicates the level of risk in the strategy.

+# Metric Added: Sharpe Ratio
+The Sharpe ratio measures risk-adjusted returns. sharpe = (df["Strategy_Returns"].mean() / df["Strategy_Returns"].std()) * (252 ** 0.5)
+A higher sharpe ratio indicates better returns relative to risk taken.

+## Summary
+After adding these computations, the backtester now outputs:
+- Maximum drawdown
+- Annualized Volatility
+- Sharpe Ratio
+- Daily Strategy Returns
+- Benchmark Returns